CooperUnion/buildingenergymodeling_workshops/arch134b_workshops/docs/03_1_simulation_p1.md

 ```
 <br/><br/>

-Here is another reference image including the HB panel where you can drag and drop many of these components from.
+Here is another reference image including the HB Panel where you can drag and drop many of these components from.

 ```{image} ../_static/sim1/sim1_12.png
 :width: 100%